-Each student is assessed a fee of \$46.80 per year to purchase long-term disability insurance.
+Each student is assessed a fee during of \$46.80 in the Fall of each academic year to purchase long-term disability insurance.
 The amount of coverage is negotiated annually.
 Additional disability insurance may be purchased by the student if desired.